-Employees who may qualify for Special Risk or Senior Service Management Class will be advised upon hire.
-All employees, except DROP enrollees, will contribute the state-required employer contribution from their salaries.
+Employees who may qualify for Special Risk or Senior Management Service Class will be advised upon hire or position change.
+All employees, except DROP enrollees, will contribute the state-required employee contribution from their salaries.

-Contact Human Resources for more details or log on to www.frs.state.fl.us or www.myfrs.com.
+Contact Human Resources for more details or log on to www.myfrs.com.

-Information regarding retirement benefits may be obtained from the Human Resources Department at 850-484-1772.
 When planning for retirement, the employee must contact Human Resources at least 60 days before the anticipated retirement date.